<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=915236666329042&amp;ev=PageView&amp;noscript=1">

 Hyperbaric oxygen therapy (HBOT) is generally safe, with few risks associated with the procedure.
 Most people tolerate HBOT well and do not experience any serious side effects.
 However, it is important to be evaluated by a hyperbaric medicine specialist to see if HBOT is right for you, and any potential risks before starting treatment.

-If you or someone you know is a long hauler suffering from post COVID-19, talk to your doctor about the potential benefits of hyperbaric oxygen therapy.
+If you or someone you know is a long hauler suffering from post COVID-19, talk to your medical providers about the potential benefits of hyperbaric oxygen therapy.

 REFERENCES: